yossi122/Master_SiRL_Coderona/README.md

-Insights from Reinforcement Learning and Individual-Based Model Simulations on Population Compliance and Policy Optimization during COVID-19

 This repository contains the official codebase accompanying the research article:

-“Insights from Reinforcement Learning and Individual-Based Model Simulations on Population Compliance and Policy Optimization during COVID-19”
+`“Insights from Reinforcement Learning and Individual-Based Model Simulations on Population Compliance and Policy Optimization during COVID-19”`

-Abstract
+**Abstract**

 We aim to develop and evaluate a novel framework that integrates Reinforcement Learning (RL) with existing Individual-Based Models (IBMs) that have been previously developed and validated for simulating the spread of COVID-19.
 Our primary objective is to assess whether an RL agent can learn adaptive, data-driven intervention policies that maximize economic outcomes while simultaneously reducing hospitalization and mortality rates.